 Can you describe your creative process?

-Coming up with a competition drink is a very different process to coming up with a drink for your bar.
+Coming up with a competition drink is a very different process than coming up with a drink for your bar.
 How can you do something that's still unique, but still very much part of yourself?
 Come up with a story and an idea and a concept, and then the ingredients naturally flow and derive from that.

 If you are drinking cocktails is there a bar or bartender that you will go to see?

 I'll go to a particular bartender for a particular drink.
 That sounds highly obsessive but it’s true.
-If I want a martini, there are several bartenders I know who will make the drink well without needing to ask too many questions.
+If I want a Martini, there are several bartenders I know who will make the drink well without needing to ask too many questions.
 But I'll try and order drinks from a bartender's list because I'd rather them make me something that they're proud of than ordering something that I could make myself.
 Show me something interesting.
 I don't need something I can get anywhere else.